 Finally, a Healthcare Power of Attorney, also known as an Advanced Healthcare Directive, authorizes your agent to make health care decisions on your behalf.
 If you are incapacitated or declared incompetent to make health care decisions on your own by a physician, a Healthcare Power of Attorney is used to designate a trusted individual to be your healthcare advocate and to make healthcare decisions for you.
 As with the Durable General Power of Attorney, you may elect to have the Healthcare Power of Attorney effective immediately upon execution of the document or effective only upon your incapacity.
 Under a Healthcare Power of Attorney, your healthcare agent may have the authority to gain access to your medical records, give, withhold, or modify consent to healthcare treatment, authorize relief from pain, make arrangements at your residence or hospital to assure your healthcare needs are provided for, and make decisions on your behalf regarding life-sustaining medical treatments.

-A power of attorney is a basic component of any elder care plan.
+A Power of Attorney is a necessary component of any elder care plan.
 Even when aged loved ones have full control of their mental faculties, they often need help managing their medical care and finances.
-A power of attorney makes it possible for an adult child to act on behalf of his or her parents if need be.
-Without this authorization it can be very difficult for family members to help handle their loved one’s affairs.
-Just because you have a power of attorney does not mean you have to use it, but it does provide peace of mind for families who can rest easier knowing that a trusted person is looking out for Mom or Dad.
+A Power of Attorney makes it possible for an adult child, relative, or friend to act on behalf of his or her loved ones if necessary.